 Leaking amniotic fluid can be affected by a small tear or rupture in the amniotic sac, infections, or occasionally no clear reason.
 It’s essential to get checked by your doctor if you notice any fluid leaking.

-2. How can I tell if I am amniotic fluid?
+2. How can I tell if I am leaking amniotic fluid?

 Leaking amniotic fluid frequently feels like a slow, continuous trickle or wetness in your underwear.
 It generally doesn’t have a strong smell-like urine does.